 - Online tutoring appointments must be 60 minutes.

 - Please be on time.
-If you do not upload your paper within ten minutes of your scheduled time, your appointment will be marked a no-show and your time given to another student.
+If you do not upload your paper by your scheduled time, your appointment will be marked a no-show and your time given to another student.

 - If you are unable to keep your scheduled appointment, please cancel it on our web-based scheduler.
 Instructions for canceling are posted at the top of the scheduler.
 You may call us during business hours to cancel, M-F at 479.575.6747.
 We do not accept email or voicemail cancellations.